October 4, 1967

 34 in | 86.5 cm

-He was nominated for the Golden Globe Award for Best Actor – Miniseries or Television Film and a Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role as Orson Welles in historical drama film RKO 281 (1999).
+He was nominated for the Golden Globe Award for Best Actor – Miniseries or Television Film and the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role as Orson Welles in historical drama film RKO 281 (1999).

 He was nominated for the Saturn Award for Best Supporting Actor for his role as Raymond Shaw in neo-noir psychological political thriller film The Manchurian Candidate (2004).